Coleco: 1960s: acquisitions

 In 1963, the company acquired the Kestral Corporation of Springfield, Massachusetts, a manufacturer of inflatable vinyl pools and toys.
 This led to Coleco becoming the largest manufacturer of above-ground swimming pools in the world.

 In 1966, Leonard persuaded his brother Arnold Greenberg to join the company.
 Further acquisitions included Playtime Products (1966) and Eagle Toys of Canada (1968).
 By the end of the 1960s, Coleco operated ten manufacturing facilities and occupied a new corporate headquarters in Hartford, Connecticut.

 1970s: financial difficulties and further diversification

 Coleco experienced financial difficulty during the 1970s, even though sales had grown to $48.6 million in 1971.
 In 1972, Coleco entered the snowmobile market through acquisition.
 Lower than expected snowfall that year and market conditions led to very reduced sales and poor profits.

 Dozens of companies rushed to introduce game systems after the release of Atari's successful Pong console and the company entered the video game console business with the Telstar.
-Nearly all of the new game systems were based on General Instrument's "Pong-on-a-chip".
+Nearly all of the new game systems were based on General Instrument's AY-3-8500 integrated circuit.
 General Instrument had underestimated demand, resulting in severe shortages.
 However, Coleco was one of the first to place an order and therefore one of the few companies to receive the full order.
 Though dedicated game consoles did not last long on the market, their early order enabled Coleco to break even.